Best Native Grasses for Bird Cover and Beneficial Insects

 Why it helps:

-- Tolerates dry, well-drained sites
+- Tolerates dry, well-drained soils

 Broomsedge bluestem (Andropogon virginicus)